Psychedelic Beacon

 The FDA's August 2024 rejection of Lykos Therapeutics' MDMA application for PTSD — which saw the Psychopharmacologic Drugs Advisory Committee vote 9-2 against approval — continues to cast a shadow over the psychedelic space.
 However, experts largely view that rejection as reflecting trial-specific failures (selection bias, functional unblinding, ethical violations at one trial site) rather than opposition to psychedelics as a category.
 COMPASS Pathways intentionally designed its trials to address each of Lykos's deficiencies: using true placebo and low-dose active controls, enrolling psychedelic-naïve participants, collecting 26-week durability data, and positioning the psychological support component as distinct from standalone psychotherapy.

-The FDA's June 2023 draft guidance document, "Psychedelic Drugs: Considerations for Clinical Investigations," remains in draft form as of March 2026 but provides the agency's clearest articulation of expectations for psychedelic clinical trial design, including standards for blinding, safety monitoring, psychological support, and discharge readiness.
+The FDA's June 2023 draft guidance document, "Psychedelic Drugs: Considerations for Clinical Investigations," remains in draft form as of May 2026 but provides the agency's clearest articulation of expectations for psychedelic clinical trial design, including standards for blinding, safety monitoring, psychological support, and discharge readiness.
 No Psychopharmacologic Drugs Advisory Committee meeting has been scheduled for psilocybin — such a meeting would likely occur after NDA filing, potentially in 2027.

 A RAND survey released February 24, 2026 found that 23% of Americans support legal psilocybin use — a figure researchers noted mirrors cannabis support levels prior to the passage of the first medical cannabis laws.
 Among psilocybin users, 62% support legalization, and 49% of all respondents favor supervised medical facility use.